li-plus/tinynn/README.md

 = \sum_{p=1}^{P}\sum_{q=1}^{Q}\frac{\partial l}{\partial y_{i+p-P,j+q-Q}} w^R_{pq}
 $$

 The above equation shows that each element of $\partial l/\partial X$ can be computed by convolving the corresponding block of $\partial l/\partial Y$ and $W^R$.
-After making a full padding for $\partial l/\partial Y$, the derivate for $X$ can be described in matrix form.
-This operation is also called the deconvolution or transposed convolution.
+After making full padding on $\partial l/\partial Y$, the derivate for $X$ can be described in matrix form.
+This operation is also called deconvolution or transposed convolution.

 $$
 \frac{\partial l}{\partial X} = W^R * \frac{\partial l}{\partial Y}